 I remember my stay here well.
 The hotel's "Old World" opulence was warm and inviting from the minute I entered the elegant lobby.
 My first impression was, "Wow!
-This was THE PLACE of Hollywood glamour and socializing in the past."
+This was the place of Hollywood glamour and socializing in the past."
 Likewise, my room was comfortable with a nice view of the Pershing Square across the street.
 After unpacking my luggage, I drew the curtain and noticed a large sign on an adjacent building that read, Jewelry District.
-OMG!
-I knew I was staying in a great location because I love to shop for jewelry at discount prices!!
+I knew I was in the right place.

 First and foremost is the hotel's affordable room rate.
 Prices range from $145-$398 depending on whether you are staying in a standard room or the plushest suite.
 For a solo traveler, $145 per night in a luxury hotel is a deal.

-In addition because Downtown is highly walkable, you don't need public transportation to get to anywhere you want to go to in the area which is great for the solo traveler.
-But if you do want to venture out to Hollywood, Rodeo Drive or Santa Monica there is a metro station close to the hotel.
+In addition, because Downtown is highly walkable, you don't need public transportation to get to anywhere you want to go to in the area which is great for the solo traveler.
+But if you do want to venture out to either Hollywood, Rodeo Drive or Santa Monica, there is a metro station close to the hotel.

 Eight Academy Awards ceremonies during the 1930's and 1940's took place in the hotel's posh ballrooms.
 Due to it's unique historic interiors, the hotel has been the setting for many movies, TV shows and photo shoots.
 Likewise, Presidents Kennedy, Johnston and Reagan conducted business and pleasure activities here.
 The Beatles made the Biltmore their secret hideaway on their first US music tour.
 The rich, famous and glamorous have chosen this hotel to hang out in the past and still do today.
 A historic mystic still lingers throughout this "grande dame" of a hotel.

-Several attractive restaurants with a variety of delicious cuisine are the fifth reason I love staying at the Millennium Biltmore Hotel.
+Several attractive restaurants at the Millennium Biltmore Hotel offer a variety of delicious cuisine.
 Smerald's Restaurant offers scrumptious Italian and American dishes along with, in my opinion, the best breakfast buffet in Downtown L.A.
 Bugis Street Brasserie, is the hotel's Singaporean and Asian dining option which is great for a light lunch.
 If you want a luxurious setting for a sandwich or afternoon tea, the famous Rendezvous Court will not disappoint.
 Last, the chic Gallery Bar is a comfortable setting for your favorite cocktail or glass of wine at the day's end.